jethromayuk/jethromay.com-2020/content/posts/2020-in-review/2020-in-review.md

 At the start of 2020, I wanted to redesign my website.
 I wanted to add a blog to my website as well as add a refreshed design.
 Seeing as I had already started tinkering with Go, I decided to give Hugo a try.
 I tweaked the design throughout 2020, adding small improvements to the overall design and functionality.

 I achieved this goal, and I will most likely redesign the website at some point this year.
-I may even switch to a different framework entirely.
+I may even switch to a different language or framework entirely.

 ### Start blogging